The Rally Round Team

 After joining the London Stock Exchange in 1968, David went on to become an entrepreneur in the equity field, selling his company to Swiss Bank Corporation (now UBS) in 1990.
 He has ‘retired’ three times but is still active as a serial business angel and in mentoring and voluntary work.
 He has been an avid classic car collector since buying a Jaguar MkII in 1986; five years later he acquired his first racer, a 1952 Connaught A Type, which he still campaigns in events organised by the Historic Grand Prix Cars Association (HGPCA), the Goodwood Revival and Monaco Classic.
 Over the last 10 years he has aso owned and raced XK120, C Type and Lister Jaguars, an Aston Martin DBR4 and an ERA R12B.
 David’s rally driving experience includes the Rallye des Alpes, the Mille Miglia and the 2010 Peking to Paris.

-Rally Round is very fortunate in being able to call on a pool of enthusiastic mechanics with countless years of experience in everything from contemporary Formula One engineering to historic car restoration.
-Led by Charlie McGowan, they are a rare breed of higly skilled, resourceful and creative people who thrive on challenges and will do their utmost to keep you on the road.
+Rally Round is very fortunate in being able to call on a pool of enthusiastic and highly skilled mechanics with countless years of experience in everything from contemporary Formula One engineering to historic car restoration – a rare breed of resourceful and creative people who thrive on challenges and will do their utmost to keep you on the road.
 For more information, see our On the Event Advice page.